pnp/blog/content/post/microsoft-365-developer-podcast-secretless-apps-with-christos.md

+---
-# Microsoft 365 Developer Podcast - Secretless Apps with Christos Matskas
+title: "Microsoft 365 Developer Podcast - Secretless Apps with Christos Matskas"
+date: 2021-07-26T07:32:00-04:00
+author: "Paul Schaeflein"
+categories: []
+images: []
+tags: []
+type: "regular"
+draft: false

+---

 Christos Mastkas returns to the show to talk with Jeremy and Paul about
 \"secretless\" applications and the latest on Azure.Identity.